JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 ## Build universal frameworks

+> You can also try the [new Kotlin/Native DSL](multiplatform-native-artifacts.md#fat-frameworks)
+> to build universal fat frameworks.
+>
+{type="tip"}

 By default, an Objective-C framework produced by Kotlin/Native supports only one platform.
 However, you can merge such frameworks into a single universal (fat) binary using the [`lipo` tool](https://llvm.org/docs/CommandGuide/llvm-lipo.html).
 This operation especially makes sense for 32-bit and 64-bit iOS frameworks.
 In this case, you can use the resulting universal framework on both 32-bit and 64-bit devices.

 > The fat framework must have the same base name as the initial frameworks.
 Otherwise, you'll get an error.
 >
 {type="warning"}